Anderson-Lab/anderson-lab.github.io/csc_448_2020_spring/home.md

 I recognize that students are often able to complete a course without buying a book, but this quarter is different.
 With all of your classes being online, I recommend you buy all of your books.
 <a href="https://www.bioinformaticsalgorithms.org/">The author has a wonderful website (in comparison to others).</a> They provide a few
 of the chapters free of charge.
 Unfortunately, they do not yet have all the chapters.
-You will struggle in this course if you do not have a copy of the textbook.
+You will struggle in this course during some weeks if you do not have a copy of the textbook.
+I have tried to pick chapters for the first two weeks that fit our goals and are online.

 Phillip Compeau, Pavel Pevzner, Bioinformatics Algorithms: An Active Learning Approach, Active Learning Publishers, 3rd Edition